 - Rei Ayanami, by Word of God, was intended as an Imperfect Beauty who fell into the Uncanny Valley.
 She is described as beautiful, but nonetheless, her lack of emotions put her in the Imperfect beauty.
 However, in Real Life the perception of her is drastically different.

 - Misato fits into the same category, being attractive enough to attract several admirers, but having a large scar across her chest.

 - Asuka is described as a World Class beauty, according to Shinji's friends, who nonetheless dislike her because of her personality.

-- Shinji himself could probably classified as "common beauty", given that he's stated to be good-looking in-universe, and shown to have a few fangirls in episode 6, but his looks alone weren't enough for anyone to notice him before he told his classmates he was a mecha pilot.
+- Shinji himself could probably be classified as "common beauty", given that he's stated to be good-looking in-universe, and shown to have a few fangirls in episode 6, but his looks alone weren't enough for anyone to notice him before he told his classmates he was a mecha pilot.
 He must get it from his parents, who were both lusted-after by multiple coworkers.

-- Kaworu was even explicitly refered to as "divine beauty" in some early scripts.
+- Kaworu was even explicitly referred to as "divine beauty" in some early scripts.
 Shinji, who had previously shown a lot of interest in boobies and the like, promptly reacts with a blush when he first gazed upon his face.

 - Calling Belldandy, Urd, Peorth, or any of the "Special" residents in Keiichi's home anything other than "Divine beauty", would be Blatant Lies and a very, very, VERY bad idea.